-A variety of programs to assist with personal growth are available to inmates upon request, such as Alcoholics Anonymous (AA) and Narcotics Anonymous (NA).
-If interested, submit an Inmate Request form to programs.
+Programs to assist with personal growth groups are available to inmates such as Alcoholics Anonymous (AA) and Narcotics Anonymous (NA).
+Check the inmate programs schedule for your facility and if interested, submit an Inmate Request form to the Programs Section.